niko-38500/boilerplate-symfony-hexagonal-architecture-CQRS-JWT/README.md

 Then let's integrate this provider into your app :

 1. Install from composer the provider package (cf https://github.com/knpuniversity/oauth2-client-bundle?tab=readme-ov-file#step-1-download-the-client-library)
-2. Create a ResourceOwner transformer, it should transform a specific client resourceOwner (e.g. GithubClientResourceOwner) to an application understandable DTO (cf ```App\FrameworkInfrastructure\Infrastructure\Security\OAuth\ClientTransformer\GithubResourceOwnerTransformer```)
+2. Create an OAuthLogger by creating a class that extends ```App\FrameworkInfrastructure\Infrastructure\Security\OAuth\Logger\AbstractOAuthLogger.php``` and implements its methods (cf ```App\FrameworkInfrastructure\Infrastructure\Security\OAuth\Logger\GithubLogger```)
-3. Register your transformer into ```App\FrameworkInfrastructure\Infrastructure\Security\OAuth\Factory\OAuthClientTransformerFactory```
+3. Register your logger into the factory ```App\FrameworkInfrastructure\Infrastructure\Security\OAuth\Factory\OAuthLoggerFactory```
-   1. Fill the constant ```AVAILABLE_TRANSFORMERS``` the value must match the provider in ```config/packages/knpu_oauth2_client.yaml``` the key could be whatever you want.
+   1. Fill the constant ```AVAILABLE_LOGGER``` the value must match the provider in ```config/packages/knpu_oauth2_client.yaml``` the key could be whatever you want.
-   2. Add to the "match" statement your transformer previously created (the constant allow to notify the available transformer on errors)
+   2. Add to the "match" statement your logger previously created (the constant allow to notify the available loggers on errors)
-4. In the User entity add a column for the id of your current provider id (e.g. googleId, appleId and so on) make the property as string to avoid inconsistency between the different providers id indeed some provider will use an integer and maybe some others a UUID
+4. In the User entity add a column for the id of your current provider id (e.g. googleId, appleId and so on) make the property as string to avoid inconsistency between the different providers id indeed the providers could use an integer or maybe something else as a UUID
-5. Add the previously added property into the constant ```App\FrameworkInfrastructure\Infrastructure\Security\OAuth\OAuthUserLogin::PROVIDER_ID_PROPERTY_PATH```, the key should be the provider name and the value the property path on the user object

 And that it with this procedure you will be able to authenticate with your new provider